-Ecosystem Certification Organisation (ECO) is a not-for-profit organisation based in the UK that is the administration body of the Natural Forest Standard (NFS).
+Ecosystem Certification Organisation (ECO) is a not-for-profit organisation based in the UK.
+It serves as the administration body of the Natural Forest Standard (NFS).

 NATURAL FOREST STANDARD